seungecon/seungecon.github.io/_pages/about.md

 Education:

 * I graduated with a Ph.D. in Economics from U.C.
 Berkeley in 2022.
 I grew up in Korea where I attended Seoul National University and Korea Science Academy.

+* I am visiting Princeton University's Economics Department and the Bendheim Center for Finance during Spring - Summer 2023, hosted by Prof. Markus Brunnermeier.

 -----